Khatu Shyam Temple: Nishaan Yatra

-The Surajgarh white flag is hoisted annually atop the Khatushyam temple during the Phalguna Mela.
+The Surajgarh white flag is hoisted annually top of the Khatu Shyam temple during the Falgun Mela.
 Originating from Surajgarh, a town on the Haryana–Rajasthan border, this flag, adorned with a blue horse, has been raised for over 300 years.
 It embodies a rich history tied to resistance against Mughal and British attempts to disrupt temple practices.

-Crafted in Surajgarh’s ancient temple, the flag is carried in a 152-km padyatra (foot pilgrimage) to Khatushyam.
-The flag, believed to house Baba Shyam’s divine presence, is hoisted on Phalguna Shukla Paksha.
+Crafted in Surajgarh’s ancient temple, the flag is carried in a 152-km padyatra (foot pilgrimage) to Khatu Shyam.
+The flag, believed to house Baba Shyam’s divine presence, is hoisted on Falgun Shukla Paksha.